A generating set provides a source of power for your home, shop, factory or office when you need it most – at the critical time when the power fails!

 20% loading gives a generator set requirement of 2.726 kVA.

-Gogopower offers generator sets to provide prime power, standby power and rental power.
+Gogopower offers generator sets to provide prime power, standby power and continuous power.
 We produce diesel and gas powered units as small as 7 kVA which are ideal for domestic and small retail properties, right up to sets as large as 2,200 kVA which can provide power for complete villages and even feed back into national electricity supply grids.

 Our generators can be started either manually or automatically and can be provided as open sets, canopied sets and containerised sets.
 There is also the option to have the generator mounted on a trailer if it needs to be transportable.